quamotion/docs/vs/how-to-configure-mobile-coded-ui-test-project.rst

 You're all set!
 You have create a Mobile Coded UI Test Project, and you have specified which app you want to test and on which device you want to test your app.

-You can continue with the `How To: Create Your First Test <how-to-create-first-mobile-coded-ui-test>`_ guide.
+You can continue with the :doc:`how-to-create-first-mobile-coded-ui-test` guide.